brando90/icoq/README.md

 iCoq
 ====

-iCoq is a regression proof selection tool for Coq.
+iCoq is a regression proof selection tool for Coq, suitable for use in workflows involving continous integration services, e.g., [Travis CI](https://travis-ci.org).

 Requirements
 ------------